Major and Minor Requirements

 RELG355 Selected Asian Religions

 Students MUST complete an approved study abroad experience as part of the Chinese Studies major.
-The study abroad experience can be fulfilled through a summer study abroad program associated with the University of Richmond, or other summer or semester programs in Chinese universities approved by the Chinese Studies faculty.
+The study abroad experience can be fulfilled through a summer study abroad program associated with the University of Richmond, or other summer or semester programs in a Chinese-speaking location approved by the Chinese Studies faculty.

 Students must take one 400-level course in Chinese at the University of Richmond after they return from abroad.

-Students can transfer up to five courses to fulfill their Chinese Studies major requirements. -
+Students can transfer up to four courses to fulfill their Chinese Studies major requirements. -

 Minor